elihopk/ScrapyProxyCompat/README.md

 # ScrapyProxyCompat

 ## Introduction
 ScrapyProxyCompat is a Python module that wraps [pproxy](https://pypi.org/project/pproxy/) to allow a greater range of proxy types to be used with [Scrapy](https://scrapy.org/).
 It supports any type of remote connection that is supported by pproxy.
 This module should be used with a rotating proxy middleware such as [scrapy-rotating-proxy](https://github.com/TeamHG-Memex/scrapy-rotating-proxies).
+ScrapyProxyCompat should be started before Scrapy and should be allowed to run in the background while Scrapy is crawling.
 The middleware that you write or choose to use must accept a file input made up of one proxy server per line if you would like to use the `writeProxies(filePath)` method.
 For example:
 ```
 http://127.0.0.1:2000